Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 {{< alert title="Security warning" color="warning" >}}
 Be cautious of the information you are asking your consumer to provide, as nothing is encoded at rest while transmitting from the consumer to the provider.
-Only the provider has can transmit encrypted data.
+Only the provider can transmit encrypted data.
 {{< /alert >}}

 By default when using Discovery Agents, the extra information is integrated when the agent discovers APIs based on the security type of the API (APIKey / OAuth - internal / OAuth - external).